Mummy Mountain

 April 23, 2009

-Fearing snow condition, this peak wasn't even on our agenda, but we heard about a hiking party that nearly made the summit two weeks earlier.
+Fearing snow conditions, Mummy Mountain wasn't even on our agenda, but we heard about a hiking party that nearly made the summit two weeks earlier.
 Even though we lacked crampons and ice axes, Dinah and I decided to give it a try.
 And with temperatures expected to reach 33°C in Las Vegas, this mountain would be a good place to beat the heat.
-It's the second highest peak in the Spring Mountains.
+Mummy is the second-highest peak in the Spring Mountains.

 Shin from the Las Vegas Meetup group emailed us all the information we would need to climb Mummy Mountain.
 Mummy is Shin's favourite mountain: he climbed it twelve times last year!